 “We’re slowly trying to find it ourselves, Because it was lacked in the curriculum”

-CARGO is led by Lawrence Hoo, a poet, and Charles Golding, a film maker and designer.
+CARGO is led by Lawrence Hoo, a POET and Charles Golding filmmaker and creative director.
 From their own experiences in school and from their observations today, they understood that there are large parts missing from the History that is taught in schools across the UK.
 These missing parts include:

 The perspectives of individuals of African and African Diaspora descent.